Exclusive: Jacob Blake speaks out a year later. 'I have not survived until something has changed'

 Blake has since pleaded guilty to two misdemeanor counts of disorderly conduct, stemming from the domestic violence related charges, while the other charges were dismissed.
 He was sentenced to two years of probation on each count, to be served concurrently, court records show.

-This week also marks the anniversary of Kyle Rittenhouse allegedly killing Anthony Huber and Joseph Rosenbaum on the outskirts of protests on August 25, while wounding a third person, Gaige Grosskreutz.
+This week also marks the anniversary of Kyle Rittenhouse allegedly killing Anthony Huber and Joseph Rosenbaum on the outskirts of protests on August 25, while wounding a third person, Gaige

-Rittenhouse now faces two felony charges of murder in their deaths and a felony attempted murder in